Jopson engine

 The operational function of both valves was supplemented by a ring of small holes radially spaced around the lower portion of the bore so that they opened when the piston neared bottom dead centre – in effect, late-opening two-stroke exhausts.
 The stated purpose of these holes was to assist the exhaust valve by offering an initial pathway for the exhaust gas just prior to the start of the exhaust stroke – a kind of two-stroke/four-stroke hybrid system.
 David Stanger had included a similar feature in his V-4 powerplant of 1906.

 The effect of this would be to minimize the internal gas pressure against which the camshaft would have to open the exhaust valve, which explains why Jopson could get away with using such lightly-constructed exhaust valve actuating gear.
 However, the holes would also be open near the end of the inlet stroke, thus serving to supplement the function of the atmospheric inlet valve in a manner rather analogous to sub-piston induction in a two-stroke.
 Quite a logical feature!
-These holes are clearly visible in the photo above at the left.
+These holes are clearly visible in the photo at the right.

 The pistons appear to have been machined from castings of some indeterminate material and fitted with two piston rings apiece.
 They drove the crankshaft through a pair of phosphor-bronze conrods which were extensively drilled for lightness.
 Since the two-throw steel crankshaft was made in one piece, these rods were necessarily fitted with removable end-caps on the big end bearings.